vsm/vsm-autocomplete/README.md

 - It does not represent a match-object from the VsmDictionary, so it has no ID.
   - It represents the input-field's literal string.
   - It has its own CSS-style to make it visually distinct.
-  - One can generate custom content for it, via the `:item-literal-content` prop.
+  - One can generate custom content for it, via the `:custom-item-literal` prop.

 <br>